sroussey/ellmers/docs/06_run_graph_orchestration.md

 ## Introduction

-We have Tasks (preprammed to do some action), Simple TaskList types (serial of parrallel fixed list of tasks), and Strategies (serial or parallel dynamic list of tasks based on input, but still fixed in kinds of sub tasks).
+We have Tasks (preprammed to do some action), Simple TaskList types (these get posted to job queues), and Compound task types that contain a whole graph.
 These are all internal and must be defined in code.

 When an end user want to build a pipeline, they need to be able to define a list of tasks to run.
 This is where Graphs come in.
-The directed acyclic graph (DAG) is more flexible than the trees you can create from TaskList or Strategy.
+The directed acyclic graph (DAG) is more flexible than simple chains.

-TaskList and Strategy use a simple graph themselves internally, and when a user strings them together, they attach their subgraphs to main pipeline run graph.

-The pipline DAG is defined by the end user and saved in the database (nodes and edges).
+The editor DAG is defined by the end user and saved in the database (nodes and edges), filesystem, etc.

 ## Graph